Haasbot Ubuntu installation

 As this step is taking a lot of disk space and time you will be asked for confirmation.
 Just press capital Y to proceed.

-7. Now we need to install Visual Basic for Mono so newest addition to the family - the Email Bot would work succesfully.
+After pretty long time and a lot of text, everything is set - Now we need to install Visual Basic for Mono so newest addition to the family - the Email Bot would work succesfully.

 sudo apt install mono-vbnc